aitorvv/IBERO_evaluation_and_validation/README.md

 # IBERO evaluation and validation

-*Original data, code and results of: Evaluation and validation of forest growth models for Mediterranean and Scots pine in Spain*
+*Original data, code and results of: Evaluation and validation of forest models: insight from Mediterranean and Scots pine models in Spain*

 ---